Bachelor of Tourism and Hospitality Management

 Please contact the RMIT Vietnam Student Recruitment team for more information.

-Sorry, this program is not available for international students intending to study on a student visa.
+This course is not available for international students intending to study on a student visa.

+Sorry, this course is not available for international students intending to study on a student visa.
 If you hold a different visa type, you may be eligible.
 Please contact Study@RMIT for more information.